vancep/FadingLEDS/README.md

 # FadingLeds
-Slight alteration of the Arduino fade tutorial
+Slight alteration of the Arduino fade tutorial to be used to make a light-up christmas sweater.